 - Hedgerows – enjoy the hedgerows, lakes, history and nature around Bourton-on-the-Water (5 easy or 8 moderate miles with a short climb on the longer walk / 8 or 13 km – from Bourton).

 - Woolly Money – explore the countryside around the unspoilt town of Northleach, which hosted huge markets selling fleeces in the Middle Ages, and visit its magnificent church built with profits from the wool trade (3 to 6 easy miles / 5 to 10 km – from Northleach, a short bus ride from Stow and Bourton).

 A self-guided walking holiday based in Chipping Campden

-Chipping Campden, the base for this holiday, is notable for its elegant terraced High Street, dating from the 14th century, built from wealth from the medieval wool trade.
+Chipping Campden, the base for this holiday, is notable for its elegant, terraced High Street, dating from the 14th century, that was built from the medieval wool trade wealth.
 Indeed, G.M.
-Trevelyan, the 20th century English Historian, described the High Street as “the most beautiful village street now left on the island”.
-In the 17th century it became the home to Robert Dover’s Cotswold Olympick Games that are still held in early June on the escarpment above the town, and in the early 20th century, Campden became a centre for the Cotswold Arts and Crafts movement.
+Trevelyan, the 20th century English historian, described the High Street as “the most beautiful village street now left on the island”.
+In the 17th century, it became the home to Robert Dover’s Cotswold Olympick Games that are still held in early June on the escarpment above the town, and in the early 20th century, Campden became a centre for the Cotswold Arts and Crafts movement.